ionutrogojan/discoed/readme.md

 - curl
 - wget
 - tar
+- realpath
+- grep
+- sed

-There are a few variables which need to be updated inside the script as well as inside the `.desktop` file
+There are a few variables which need to be updated inside the script file.
+The script will warn and open itself to update the values if it fails.
+It will also create and update a `.log` file and append any useful information.

 ```sh
 # discoed.sh